andersonfrailey/andersonfrailey.github.io/_mdcontent/satchel-review-2021.md

 ## Division Winners and the Postseason

 Of the six divisions, Satchel correctly predicted the winners of two: the AL West and NL Central.
-Satchel had both the AL Central and NL East as effectively toss ups with the second place teams being the eventual division championships.
+Satchel had both the AL Central and NL East as toss ups with the projected second place teams being the actual division champions.
 In both cases the projected first and second place winners were within a game of each other.
 Despite doing a fantastic job projecting the Dodgers, Satchel (like everyone else) did not see the Giants posting a 107 win season to take the NL West.
 Similarly, Satchel significantly underestimated the Rays in the AL East.

-Of the eventual division winners, only the Giants had a less than 48% chance to make the most season at all, and they only won the division in _1.4 percent_ of all simulations.
+Of the eventual division winners, only the Giants had a less than 48% chance to make the postseason at all, and they only won the division in _1.4 percent_ of all simulations.
 This is yet another way of saying they wildly outperformed expectations this year.

-#### Playoffs
+#### Division Winners
 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1"></th>
 <th title="Field #2">Make Playoffs</th>